7 Joyful Alternatives to Meditation

 Morning pages are a creative tool devised by the writer Julia Cameron in her celebrated book The Artist’s Way.
 To do them, you simply write three long-hand pages first thing in the morning, writing without stopping and allowing whatever thoughts arise to proceed onto the page.
 For writers, morning pages are a way of breaking through the pressure of the blank page and opening a line of dialogue with your creative brain.
 No one has to read them.
 In fact, you can place them directly into the trash when done if you choose.

-Walking meditation is a form of meditation in its own right, but even if you don’t have a formal “walking meditation” practice, some form of mindful movement can be calming.
-Walking is easy and accessible to most people, and for those who feel stuck when attempting a seated meditation, walking can help by engaging the body as well as the mind in the act of quiet reflection.
+Walking meditation is a form of meditation in its own right.
+But even if you don’t have a formal “walking meditation” practice, some form of mindful movement can be calming.
+Walking is easy and accessible to most people.
+For those who feel stuck when attempting a seated meditation, walking can help by engaging the body as well as the mind in the act of quiet reflection.

 Watching Bob Ross painting videos

 And if you’re still struggling to find a way to calm your mind, maybe it’s time to turn to a soothing voice and his “happy little trees.”
 While it might sound far-fetched, a whole community of internet users have found peace and joy in vintage videos of Bob Ross’s The Joy of Painting.